OctoMind-dev/octomind-mcp/README.md

 npx @octomind/octomind-mcp --clients
 ```

 This will output configuration examples for Claude Desktop, Cursor, and Windsurf.
-Here are the configuration files for each client:
+Here are the configuration files for most clients:

 ### Claude Desktop (.claude-config.json)
 ```json